-If you are on the PAYE plan, an IBR plan, or your loan is in rehabilitation, you’ll calculate your discretionary income by taking the difference between your annual income and 150% of the poverty guideline for your location and family size.
+If you are on the PAYE plan, IBR plan, or your loan is in rehabilitation, you’ll calculate your discretionary income by taking the difference between your annual income and 150% of the poverty guideline for your location and family size.

 If you are on the ICR plan, your discretionary income is calculated by taking the difference between your annual income and 100% of the poverty guideline.

 Your payments will equal either 10% or 15% of your discretionary income, depending on your IDR plan.

-The easiest way to calculate your monthly payment under an income-driven plan, as well as under other student loan payment plans, is to use the loan simulator made available by Federal Student Aid.
+The easiest way to calculate your monthly payment under an income-driven plan and other student loan payment plans is to use the loan simulator made available by Federal Student Aid.

 Factors for Married Couples to Consider

-However, while married filing separately can keep student loan payments lower under some circumstances, there are other consequences of this filing status.
+However, while married filing separately can keep student loan payments lower under some circumstances, this filing status has other consequences.
 It may make sense to talk with a tax expert about what filing option makes sense.